The Great Depression Quiz

 Answer. (c)

-Question: Which program implemented by the U.S. government aimed to stimulate the economy and provide relief to the American people during the Great Depression?
+Which program implemented by the U.S. government aimed to stimulate the economy and provide relief to the American people?

 (b) The Social Security Act